Philmontelf/Libra/Pisces/README.md

 # Pisces

-This folder contains a HTML scale [Code.html](Code.html) that visually shows which of the two values is higher or lower.
+This folder contains HTML fishes [Code.html](Code.html) that visually shows if a scrambled word is correctly unscrambled by the user.

 ## How to use